The ABCDEFG of Little Strings: Little String and Codimension 2 Defects

 -- As a final example, consider the following set of (co)weights of $D_5$:

-The weight $\omega_1$ belongs in the Weyl group orbit of $-w_1$, and we take it in (minus) the first fundamental representation of $D_5$; it is a good candidate to make up a polarized defect.
-However, the weight $\omega_2$ is taken in (minus) the third fundamental representation: $\omega_2=-w_3+\#$ simple positive roots (hence the extra label ``3"), while it is obviously in the Weyl group orbit of $-w_1$.
-The set $\cW_\cS$ therefore contains at least one weight (that is, $\omega_2$) which satisfies the unpolarized condition, and we call the resulting defect as a whole unpolarized. \end{example}
+The weight $\omega_2$ is taken in (minus) the third fundamental representation: $\omega_2=-w_3+\ldots$, hence the extra label ``3" (the dots once again stand for a sum of simple positive (co)roots).
+However, note that $\omega_2$ is in the Weyl group orbit of $-w_1$.
+The set $\cW_\cS$ therefore contains at least one coweight which satisfies the unpolarized condition, and we call the resulting defect as a whole unpolarized. \end{example}

-Then, given a set of coweights $\cW_{\cS}$ defining a polarized defect, the dimension of the Coulomb branch of $T^{5d}$ can be computed in two different ways:
+When $\fg$ is non simply-laced, we name the effective description of the defect a non simply-laced quiver gauge theory, in the sense that it is obtained from the folding of a $\fg_0$-type simply-laced quiver gauge theory, following the discussion of section \ref{ssec:bcfg}.
+In particular, the $\fg$-type Coulomb branch can always be understood from folding a $\fg_0$-type one.
+Its dimension is defined as $\sum_{a=1}^n d_a$, where the integers $d_a$ were defined in \eqref{comp} and determined from \eqref{conformal}.
+They are the ranks of the unitary gauge groups\footnote{Technically, a $U(1)$ in each node of the quiver is nondynamical in 5d, so one should really subtract $n$ to this sum to get the number of normalizable Coulomb moduli.
+We will keep this subtlety in mind but it will not affect our results.} in the quiver $T^{5d}$.

-where the integers $d_a$ on the left-hand side are the ranks of the unitary gauge groups in the quiver $T^{5d}$ \footnote{In fact, a $U(1)$ in each of the $n$ gauge groups is technically frozen, so one should really subtract $n$ to this sum to get the number of normalizable Coulomb moduli.
-We will keep this subtlety in mind but it will have no incidence on our results.}.
-The sum on the right-hand side runs over all positive roots $e_\gamma$ of $\fg$, and the coweights $\omega_i$ summed over must satisfy $\langle e_\gamma,\omega_i\rangle<0$.
-The fact that the Coulomb branch dimension of the quiver theory $T^{5d}$ is equal to the left sum is obvious, and the equality with the right sum side follows from rewriting the positive simple roots that occur in terms of positive roots.\\
+When a given set of coweights $\cW_{\cS}$ defines a polarized defect, there is yet another way to identify the dimension of $T^{5d}$'s Coulomb branch, since then a direct computation shows that: